The heat kernel on the diagonal for a compact metric graph: Preliminaries

 \section{Preliminaries}

-Kostrykin-Potthoff-Schrader \cite{KPS:2007} found an expression for the heat kernel as a sum over paths.
-The earlier heat trace formula of Roth \cite{Roth:1984} is based on a similar expansion.
-Although the formula \cite[eq.~(3.12)]{KPS:2007} allows for more general graphs and vertex conditions, our attention is restricted to the case described above, a compact metric graph $G$ with Kirchhoff-Neumann vertex conditions.
+An expansion of the heat kernel on a metric graph as a sum over paths was first developed for compact graphs with Kirchoff-Neumann vertex conditions by Roth \cite[\S III]{Roth:1984}.
+This was later generalized to infinite graphs in Cattaneo \cite[Thm.~1]{Cattaneo:1999}, and to more general vertex conditions in Kostrykin-Potthoff-Schrader \cite[Cor.~3.4]{KPS:2007}.
+An extension to more general convolution semigroups was given in Becker-Gregorio-Mugnolo \cite[Thm.~1]{BGM:2021}

+Our attention is restricted to the heat kernel of the Laplacian on a compact metric graph $G$ with Kirchhoff-Neumann vertex conditions.
 The formula from \cite{KPS:2007} does not allow loops (tadpoles), where a single edge is attached to the same vertex at both ends.
-However, in the case of Kirchhoff-Neumann vertex conditions we can work around this issue by inserting an artificial (degree two) vertex into each loop.
-We will take an alternative approach, which is to describe the paths in terms of bonds.
+However, in the case of Kirchhoff-Neumann vertex conditions we could work around this issue by inserting an artificial (degree two) vertex into each loop.
+We will instead follow the approach from \cite{Roth:1984}, which is to describe paths in terms of oriented edges.

-A \emph{bond} in $G$ is an oriented edge, denoted by $\vec{e}$, so that each edge corresponds to exactly two bonds.
-For each bond we can identify an initial vertex $\del^-(\vec{e})$ and final vertex $\del^+(\vec{e})$.
+In the terminology of \cite{BK:2013}, an oriented edge of $G$ is called a \emph{bond}, so that each edge corresponds to exactly two bonds.
+(The corresponding term in the discrete graph literature is \emph{arc}.)
+For each bond $\vec{e}$ we can identify an initial vertex $\del^-(\vec{e})$ and final vertex $\del^+(\vec{e})$.
 Note that a loop attached at vertex $v$ is associated to two bonds, both of which have $v$ as initial and final vertex.

 Two bonds $\vec{e}_1$ and $\vec{e}_2$ are \emph{consecutive} if $\del^+(\vec{e}_1) = \del^-(\vec{e}_2)$.
-A \textit{path} consists of a pair of vertices connected by an ordered sequence of consecutive bonds, i.e.,
+A \textit{path} $\gamma$ consists of a pair of vertices connected by an ordered sequence of consecutive bonds, i.e.,

 where $v_- = \del^-(\vec{e}_1)$ and $v_+ = \del^+(\vec{e}_n)$.
 A path may ``bounce'' at a vertex, i.e., a bond may be followed by its inverse bond.
-Also, the trivial path connecting a vertex to itself is allowed and denoted by $p = \{v,v\}$.
+Also, the trivial path connecting a vertex to itself is allowed and denoted by $\gamma = (v,v)$.
 The trivial path is not assigned a direction and hence counted only once.
-For any path $p$ we denote the length by
+For any path $\gamma$ we denote the total length by